-Maintain a healthy community
+Maintaining a healthy community

-Reward the most valuable comments
+Rewarding the most valuable comments

-It helps to have a few tools in place through which you can reward certain contributions.
+It helps to have a few tools in place through which we can reward certain contributions.
 People whose thoughts reach this level of recognition will feel special and are more likely to interact again in the future; plus, others will see it as an example to bring meaningful ideas to the table.